theodore-norvell/cogent/README.md

 Do actions are not supported.

-Internal actions are not supported.
+Internal actions are not supported (yet).

 ### State semantics